fyroc/cfml-electron/README.md

 `npm start`

-## Using Lucee
+## Using ColdBox

-- Upload your ColdFusion files to `/lucee/webapps/ROOT`
+- Upload your ColdFusion files to `/cfml`
-- Access to Lucee admin - http://localhost:8888/lucee/admin/server.cfm
+- Edit the `server.json` file to fit your needs, just be sure the port matches what is in the main.js file
-- You can also access Lucee with http://localhost:8888/
+- You can also access CommandBox with http://localhost:8888/ and the systemtray (can be hidden as well)